moonbansal/demo-repo/README.md

 # demo-repo
-demo for GitHub and git
+demo for GitHub and git!